f5devcentral/ai-stepbystep-lab/docs/class1/module4/lab1.rst

 .. image:: images/00_llmserver_webshell_interface.png

-There is a name conflict with the Ollama server from Module 1 and the one that is embedded in this demo, so we'll need to shut that one down and remove it before launching the AI Gateway demo.
+There is a name conflict with the Ollama server from Module 1 and the one that is embedded in this demo.
+We'll need to shut that one down and remove it before launching the AI Gateway demo.

 .. code-block:: bash